 Community groups rejoice for Neighbourhood House Week

-THOUSANDS of Neighbourhood Houses and Community Centres across the nation are celebrating their roles within the community with Neighbourhood House Week in full swing from now until Sunday, May 15.
+THOUSANDS of Neighbourhood Houses and Community Centres across the nation are celebrating their roles within the community with Neighbourhood House Week in full swing from May 9 to 15.

 Local organisations such as Queenscliffe Neighbourhood House (QNH) have an extensive list of events lined up for Neighbourhood House Week to celebrate the part they play in their local area with activities such as crafting groups and art exhibitions to name a few.

 “We want to not only celebrate our contribution to Queenscliffe, but also the contributions of more than 1,000 other houses and centres across Australia,” QNH coordinator Lynne Dowling said.

 “Our different activities create so many safe and fun creative spaces for the community, so we’re inviting everybody in to have a taste of what we have to offer this week.

 “There are several houses throughout the Bellarine in towns such as Drysdale, Ocean Grove and Portarlington and each one has its own unique identity.
 QNH has a very, very creative well-being focus on all our activities and that’s what our community responds well to.”

 Neighbourhood House Week is a special time of the year for Surf Coast-based houses and centres too.

 Coordinator of Torquay Community House (TCH) Prue Challis said the organisation is proud to be a part of more than 400 Victorian groups and of the impact they have had over the past two years.

 “It’s perhaps the biggest thing that comes to mind when thinking about the role community houses have played in recent years,” Ms Challis said.